raft-tech/TANF-app/docs/Technical-Documentation/circle-ci.md

         * Run `/scripts/set-backend-env-vars.sh` (detailed above)
         * Restage the application to make environment variable and bound services live.

 Networking is configured only after backend, Celery, Go parser, and frontend deployment jobs succeed.
+The frontend public route is mapped as the final networking action so a newly deployed frontend is not exposed before the other applications are ready.

 ## CI/CD Pipeline